canarytrace/documentation/README.md

 ### Professional and Developer editions

 Canarytrace is distributed in version Professional and Developer.
-Professional contain all features plus Canarytrace Listener
+Professional contains all features plus (Canarytrace Listener)[]

 **Features**
 | Canarytrace Professional | Canarytrace Developer |